NASWA-OpenUI/Open-UI-Framework/README.md

 The Open UI Initiative will change how we create and purchase technology.
 It involves forming new collaborations and partnerships to make a wider range of open and modular solutions available.

 The purpose of this repository is to host the Open UI Framework, define the modules within it, and how a standardized data schema supports those modules.
 We will evolve the Framework over time with community support whether that is changing module boundaries, adapting interactions between modules, or optimizing a module’s outputs for new standards and technologies.
-Please review our [Code of Conduct](https://github.com/NASWA-OpenUI/Open-UI-Framework/blob/main/Contribution%20Guidelines/CODE_OF_CONDUCT.md).
+Please review our [Code of Conduct](https://github.com/NASWA-OpenUI/Open-UI-Framework/blob/578fe338c2d225291c0f16338d57cec465c7a7f1/Contribution%20Guidelines/CODE_OF_CONDUCT.md).

-To find [top-level information on Open UI](https://github.com/NASWA-OpenUI/Overview/blob/main/About%20the%20Initiative.md), answers to [frequently asked questions](https://github.com/NASWA-OpenUI/Overview/blob/main/FAQs.md) and our [glossary]([https://github.com/NASWA-OpenUI/Overview/blob/main/Open%20UI%20Glossary.md](https://github.com/NASWA-OpenUI/Overview/blob/main/Open%20UI%20Initiative%20Glossary.md)) please visit our [Overview Repository](https://github.com/NASWA-OpenUI/Overview).
+To find [top-level information on Open UI](https://github.com/NASWA-OpenUI/Overview/blob/main/About%20the%20Initiative.md) and answers to [frequently asked questions](https://github.com/NASWA-OpenUI/Overview/blob/main/FAQs.md) please visit our [Overview Repository](https://github.com/NASWA-OpenUI/Overview).

 Find more information and updates on Open UI at our [website](https://www.naswa.org/open-ui-initiative) or email us at [openui@naswa.org](mailto:openui@naswa.org).